seznam/fastrpc/README.md

 # FastRPC

-FastRPC is a XML-RPC based protocol that uses binary data serialization format.
+FastRPC is a XML-RPC based protocol that uses binary data serialization format (see [Binary protocol specification](https://github.com/seznam/fastrpc/wiki/FastRPC-binary-protocol-specification)).
 Library includes C++ and Python implementations and a console client.

 The library supports both protocols due to FastRPC's full data compatibility